copywrite/wrk/README.md

 ## Benchmarking Tips

-  The machine running wrk must have a sufficient number of ephemeral ports available and closed sockets should be recycled quickly.
+  The machine running yak must have a sufficient number of ephemeral ports available and closed sockets should be recycled quickly.
 To handle the initial connection burst the server's listen(2) backlog should be greater than the number of concurrent connections being tested.